FreshRSS/FreshRSS/docs/en/users/07_Frequently_Asked_Questions.md

 To increase security, FreshRSS is hosted in two sections.
 The first section is public (the `./p` folder) and the second section is private (everything else).
 Therefore the `robots.txt` file is located in the `./p` sub-folder.

-As explained in the [security section](../admins/09_AccessControl.html), it's highly recommended to make only the public section available at the domain level.
+As explained in the [security section](../admins/09_AccessControl.html), it’s highly recommended to make only the public section available at the domain level.
 With that configuration, `./p` is the root folder for <https://demo.freshrss.org/>, thus making `robots.txt` available at the root of the application.

 The same principle applies to `favicon.ico` and `.htaccess`.